 Barcamps are peer learning meetups featuring discussions on a range of topics – from technology to travel, from science to popular culture.
-There are no invited speakers and no pre-scheduled topics - the speakers and discussion topics are chosen by the participants on the actual date at the venue.
+There are no invited speakers and no pre-scheduled talks - the discussion topics are chosen by the participants on the actual date at the venue.

 Attendees are usually technologists, media professionals, entrepreneurs, designers, artists, educators and students.